ponkinnm/cinemapp-v2/README.md

 ### - Mid-term (2022-12-07)
 Done:
 * User can sign up for an account in the app.
 * Use can log in with a created account.
+There is a bug where the move from the login page to the game page gives a blank screen.
 * Basic game functionality.
 Movies and relevant data are fetched from imdb API.
 Quote is displayed to user.
 User can request different hints.
+Shows quotes from three more movies on right answer.
+Same bug here where it sometimes shows a blank screen.
+If the game screen gives API error 429, try running it in incognito mode in the browser.
 * Basic score keeping.

 TODO:
+* iron out the bugs.
 * Implement global state manager (i.e. Redux).
 * Improve separation of concerns (e.g. less logic in view components).
 * General styling of app and added interactivity, animations etc.